 The 2018 Human Services Awards took place on Tuesday, June 5th in the Bertha Knight Landes Room at Seattle City Hall from 5:30-7pm

 Mayor's Award & Proclamation - Joe Gruber of University District Food Bank

 This year, the Seattle Food Committee (SFC) recognizes the outstanding work of Joe Gruber.
 Joe has worked tirelessly for more than a decade as an advocate for food justice.
 As Executive Director of University District Food Bank he led a capital campaign and the building of a new food bank that serves clients with dignity.
 Beyond his leadership with U-District however he has been a fierce advocate and leader within the Seattle Food Committee, Seattle Human Services Coalition, Washington Food Coalition, and Anti-Hunger and Nutrition Coalition.
 He has testified at the city and state level as well as advocated nationally.
 Joe has been a mentor for many food bank staff in our community and a partner in the work of policies that end poverty and promote food justice.
 He listens to the needs of our neighbors in needs and elevates their voice so that more in our community understand the importance of addressing hunger in Seattle.

-Outstanding Organization Award - North Seattle Family Center of Children's Home Society
+Outstanding Organization Award - North Seattle Family Resource Center of Children's Home Society

 Innovative Program Award - People's Harm Reduction Alliance